 8) GET YOUR BLOG ON!

 Blogging is something we photographers can be notoriously bad at keeping up with, myself included!
 There always seems to be something more pressing we should be doing.
 But fresh blog content is good for SEO, shows your clients that you’re current and consistently producing new and good work, and can help to convey your brand personality and allow your clients to connect with you on a more personal level.
 Set aside a day or two purely for blogging.
 It’s MUCH quicker to batch write a load of them in one go than it is to do one every so often.
 Try to mix up sharing past shoots with more informative articles that will be useful to your clients.
 Try to get a big bank of them drafted and ready to publish, then schedule them all in so that in the coming months you can cross blogging off your to-do list and they’ll just auto-post themselves for you – you’ll feel such a weight off and so virtuous once you’ve done it!
+Remember to optimise them all for SEO.

 9) HAVE SOME ONE-TO-ONE MENTORING

 Use the quiet time to take stock of your business and work out a personalised plan to move forward.
 One-to-one mentoring can really help you to do that, especially if you feel overwhelmed or like you’ve been going round in circles and are unsure of what to focus on next.
 There is not a one-size-fits-all strategy that applies to every photography business, and sometimes it can be really helpful to have an objective third party who understands your industry look at your business with you.
 They can help you to identify where you might best focus your attention, and provide tailored support specifically for you, your business and your own personal aspirations for the future.
+There’s also some Helping other photographers get ‘unstuck’ is something I absolutely love to do and designed The Accelerator specifically to do this.

 10) START A PERSONAL PROJECT